Bijesse/example-voting-app-fully-instrumented/README.md

 A simple distributed application instrumented with New Relic APM running across multiple Docker containers.

-Follow the instructions below to have a version of this applicaiton running locally and sending data to your New Relic account.
+Follow the instructions below to have a version of this application running locally and sending data to your New Relic account.

 ## Architecture